Trivium (band): Formation and Ember to Inferno (1999–2004)

-The band formed in 1999, choosing the name "Trivium" from a Latin three-way intersection to describe their music as combining metalcore, melodic death metal and thrash metal.
-Singer Brad Lewter then saw Heafy performing a cover version of "No Leaf Clover" by Metallica at Heafy's eighth-grade talent show and later asked him to try out for his band as lead guitarist.
-The pair went over to drummer Travis Smith's house where they played a rendition of Metallica's "For Whom the Bell Tolls".
+The band was formed in 1999 by singer and bassist Brad Lewter, guitarist Jarred Bonaparte, and drummer Travis Smith.
+They chose the name "Trivium" from a Latin three-way intersection to describe their music as combining metalcore, melodic death metal, and thrash metal.
+Singer Brad Lewter then saw a 13-year-old Heafy performing a cover version of "No Leaf Clover" by Metallica at Heafy's eighth-grade talent show and later asked him to try out for his band as lead guitarist.
+The pair went over to Travis Smith's house where they played a rendition of Metallica's "For Whom the Bell Tolls".
 Impressed with Heafy's performance, they accepted him into the band.
 Lewter played a number of local gigs with the band before departing about a year later.
 In mid-2001, Trivium parted ways with its bassist.
 Trivium asked Richie Brown from local black metal band Mindscar to fill in on bass duties until a full-time member could be brought in.
-A string of successful shows followed and then a search was conducted for a permanent bassist.
+A string of successful shows followed while a search for a permanent bassist was conducted.
 In 2001, the band played at a fundraiser for Chuck Schuldiner.

 In late 2002, Trivium went into the recording studio to record its first high-quality demo disc.
 A copy of the demo was heard by German label Lifeforce which signed Trivium, and the band entered a studio to record its debut album, Ember to Inferno.
 Lead guitarist Corey Beaulieu joined after the recording of the album.
 In 2004, Paolo Gregoletto joined as the band's bassist, replacing Brent Young before a tour with Machine Head.
 Ember to Inferno managed to garner the interest of Roadrunner Records representatives, who later signed Trivium to the label.
 The band then began writing songs for their major label debut.